didiersmith/steve/chapters/space-fish.md

 "Bingo," Xavier thought.
 "And even if I did, it probably wouldn't help, because _you_ don't have one."

 "I know," Vincent responded.
-"We're not in a sim.
-You are.
-But how's money gonna help?"
+"But how's money gonna help?"

 Xavier explained his idea.
 When he was done, his dad seemed satisfied.